We’re Hiring!

 Job Location and Schedule

-The Manager is expected to work on-site in the Center, located in Portland, ME.
+The Coordinator is expected to work on-site in the Center, located in Portland, ME.
 Parking is provided.
-General work week is Mon-Fri between the hours of 9am-6pm.
-A flexible schedule including some evenings, weekends will be required as needed according to our events schedule.
+A flexible schedule including evenings, weekends and weekdays will be required as needed according to our programming schedule.
 Ability to prioritize multiple projects and manage frequent interruptions is essential to succeeding in this environment.

 About the Organization: